yaobinwen/robin_on_rails/README.md

 ## Folders

 I put every topic I'm interested in into a folder, and I put a `README.md` file under every of them.
-I'll briefly describe what each folder is all about.
-You can click that folder and GitHub will nicely and automatically show the details in its README file.
+You can click that folder and GitHub will nicely and automatically show the details in its `README` file.

-- `ai`: Notes taken from learning Artificial Intelligence.
-- `blockchain`: Notes about learning the block chain technology.
-- `devops`: Knowledge about devops.
-- `git`: Knowledge about Git.
-- `lang`: Notes about various programming languages.
-- `linux`: Knowledge about Linux.
-- `misc`: All the other miscellaneous stuff.
-  - `english`: Notes taken when learning English.
-  - `mining`: Knowledge about the mining industry ([2018/03/31] My current employer serves the mining industry so I want to learn about this domain.)
-- `web`: This folder has been moved into an independent repository [`web-dev-bird-eye`](https://github.com/yaobinwen/web-dev-bird-eye).
-It is all about the web development.

 ## Knowledge & Data Sources